teresa-m/training-material/topics/community/tutorials/community-workflow-table/tutorial.md

 The Pull Request will be reviewed.
 Make sure to respond to any feedback.

-Once the Pull Request is merged, a few files will be created :
+On the sunday following merging of the pull request, a few files will be created :
 - `communities/<your community>/metadata/workflow_status.tsv` : A table with all the workflows extracted with the tags mentionned above.
 - `communities/<your community>/resources/curated_workflows.tsv` : A table with the same workflows as in the metadata file and additional information.
 - `communities/<your community>/resources/curated_workflows.json` : A json file with the same info as the correponding table.